yun-vis/fhstp-bcc-mobile/pages/roomuse.md

     // remove
 //    init {
+//        // Here we are launching a coroutine
+//        // coroutines are code that runs concurrently
+//        // we need it for the collect function
+//        // since it is a suspend function
+//        // we need to use the collect function instead of
+//        // collectAsStateWithLifecycle since we are in a ViewModel
+//        // this code loads the initial data from the repository
 //        viewModelScope.launch {
 //            repository.contacts.collect { data ->
 //                // the collect function is called whenever the